Structure of Tunga Bhadra Dam

 Of the three canals included in the Tungabhadra project, the Left Bank Canal is 225 kilometers in length with a capacity of 7000 cusecs cubic feet per second.
-It has the potential to provide irrigation to about 3 lakh hectares of land in the Raichur and Bellary district in the state of Andhra Pradesh.
+It has the potential to provide irrigation to about 3 lakh hectares of land in the Raichur and Bellary district in the state of Karnataka and Kurnool, Cuddapah and Anantpur district in the state of Andhra Pradesh.

 The Low Level Canal is 349 kilometers in length.
-Originating from the right flank of the Tungabhadra River, this canal runs through the states of Andhra Pradesh.
-This project has irrigation potential for a total of about 97,566 hectares of land in Karnataka and Andhra Pradesh.
-The Power Canal on the Right Bank side sustains the power house at Hampi
+Originating from the right bank of the Tungabhadra River, this canal runs through the states of Andhra Pradesh and Karnataka.
+This project has irrigation potential for about 97,566 hectares of land in Karnataka and Andhra Pradesh.
+The Power Canal on the Right Bank side sustains the power house at Hampi.

-.
 The High Level Canal has a total length of 196 kilometers.
 Its capacity is 4999 cusecs at the head.
 This canal provides irrigational facilities to about 80900 hectares of land in Karnataka and 101900 hectares of land in Andhra Pradesh.